 If you establish significant residential ties with Canada and are considered a resident of another country with which Canada has a tax treaty, you may be considered a deemed non-resident of Canada for tax purposes.

 You are a deemed non-resident of Canada when your ties with the other country become such that, under the tax treaty, you are considered a resident of that other country.

 As a deemed non-resident, the same rules apply to you as a non-resident of Canada.

 For more information

-For more information on residency status, see Residency - Individuals or Interpretation Bulletin IT-221, Determination of an Individual's Residence Status.
+For more information on residency status, see Determining your residency or Income Tax Folio S5-F1-C1: Determining an Individual’s Residence Status.

 If you would like an opinion about your residency status, complete and submit Form NR74, Determination of Residency Status (Entering Canada).

 Your residency status determines your income tax return filing requirements in Canada:

 - If you entered Canada during the year and have established significant residential ties with Canada, follow the filing requirements for newcomers to Canada.

 - If you have not established significant residential ties and are not deemed to be a resident of Canada, follow the filing requirements for non-residents of Canada.